Nocturnus: Ethereal Tomb

 In the late 1990s, Sean McNenney and Louis Panzer began playing together again, writing ambient metal riffs.
 Eventually deciding that these new ideas could work as new Nocturnus material, Mike Davis and Emo Mowery were readded to the fold, along with new drummer Rick Bizarro.
-In 1999 Nocturnus released their comeback album Ethereal Tomb, now on Seasons of Mist.
+In 1999 Nocturnus released their comeback album Ethereal Tomb, now on Season of Mist.
 The album had a more refined and ambient sound than the band's previous work.
-However, in 2002 the band finally split up for good.
+In 2002, the band split up again.

-Second break-up, aftermath, reformation, and Paradox
+Post–second breakup, reformation, and Paradox

-Since the dissolution of Nocturnus, the most active former member has been Emo Mowery, playing in bands such as Leash Law in Florida.
-At a certain point Louis Panzer reformed an old band called Cry Blue, which Mike Browning described as "Sting type music", though he was known to be involved in the software industry and living in North Carolina.
+Since the dissolution of Nocturnus, the most active former member has been Emo Mowery, who has played in bands such as Leash Law in Florida.
+At a certain point, Louis Panzer reformed an old band called Cry Blue, which Mike Browning described as "Sting type music", though he was known to be involved in the software industry and living in North Carolina.
 Currently, he is the executive director of North Carolina 8-1-1.
 Browning has been involved in a wide variety of projects, currently After Death, which bears a style similar to a less technical Nocturnus.
-The other members of the band have been inactive in music as far as is known, with former guitarist Mike Davis in particular having gained quite a mystique (false rumors of his death circulated in 2008, and he is often falsely credited with playing guitar in Rob Halford's solo band, misattributed to be Halford's bassist of the same name).
+The other members of the band have been inactive in music as far as is known, and former guitarist Mike Davis has gained a particular mystique – false rumors of his death circulated in 2008, and he is often falsely credited with playing guitar in Rob Halford's solo band, misattributed to be Halford's bassist of the same name.

-Post-breakup the band has made two releases, The Nocturnus Demos, a collection of the band's pre-Earache recordings, and Farewell To Planet Earth, a DVD of live shows from various periods.
+The band has made two post-breakup releases, The Nocturnus Demos, a collection of the band's pre-Earache recordings, and Farewell To Planet Earth, a DVD of live shows from various periods.